 I wish all of you a happy and healthy 2009.
 I'll be appearing at Wonderfest (Louisville, KY) and Monsterpalooza (Burbank, CA) this May, so I hope to see many of you there.
+Have fun!

 Frank with horror authors (and best pals) David J. Schow and Larry Blamire.